ofenbach/catengine/README.md

-# catengine 1.0
+# catengine
 Easy to use 2D Framework for Android, originally made in 2014, recoded 2018 and published to github.

 # features
 - creating 2D games/apps
-  - animations/movements/rotation of images (and much more)
+  - animation/movement/rotation of images
-  - automatic scaling for each device size
+  - automatic scaling for every device size
-  - music&sound support
+  - music & sound support
-  - costum screens support (e.g. intro-, menu-, game-, optionsscreen)
+  - multiple screens support (e.g. intro-, menu-, game-, optionsscreen)

 # example
 Take a look at the example!
 You can run it on your android phone!
-Just download ExampleApp, import it into Android Studio and run it!
+Just download the ExampleApp, import it into your Android Studio,

-Source code available under:
-ExampleApp/app/src/main/java/ofenbach/exampleapp/
+plug in your phone and press play!

 # guide
 1. Download the engine folder.
 2. Import the folder into your source code path.
-3. Fix the imports depending on your main package name.
+3. Fix the imports depending on your app/package name.
 4. Create GameStart.java to load your screens.
 6. Your app now runs catengine!